jdelacruz26/misccode/README.md

 1. Approach the Dynamixel motor's shaft to the initial position (*open position*) manually.

-1. Power on the OpenCM expansion board.
+1. Power on the OpenCM expansion board using the *Power Switch*.

 1. Hold **Button1** until the blue led and the green led turn on.
 Now the controller will move the motor's shaft to the initial position, *open position*.
 Once the motor reaches the initial position, the controller will deactivate the torque.